getbraincloud/braincloud-docs/docs/api/2_capi/virtualcurrency/getpeercurrency.md

 Parameter | Description
 --------- | -----------
-vcId | The currency type to retrieve or null if all currency types are being requested. levelName | Name of the parent level.
+vcId | The currency type to retrieve or null if all currency types are being requested. peer | Name of the peer